German as a Foreign Language

 - Wittenberg: the town in which Luther lived, worked, and nailed the famous 95 theses to the door of the castle church

-- Magdeburg: the nearby capital of Saxony-Anhalt, with its 800-year-old cathedral
+- Magdeburg: the nearby capital of Saxony-Anhalt, home to Germany's oldest Gothic cathedral, over 800 years old.

-Friedensau is a university which attracts not only young people from all over the world, but also many Germans.
-So it is easy to get to know Germans and speak German with them.
+FAU is a university which attracts not only young people from all over the world, but also many Germans, so it is easy to get to know Germans and speak German with them.
 But you will not be the only one getting to know a new country and a new culture.
-As our university is small (around 200 students), you can easily make contacts here, and take part in activities such as sport, outings, spiritual and other events on campus.
+As our university is small (around 200 students), you can easily make friends here, and take part in activities such as sport, outings, spiritual and other events on campus.

 Courses and dates

-This course extends over one year of study, in three internal sections (one section lasts 9 to 10 weeks).
-Beginners reach level B1 in the course of the third section (quarter).
-Advanced students reach level B2/C1 (GER) and sit the TestDaF examination.
+This course extends over one academic year, in three quarters (of 9–10 weeks).
+Beginners can reach level B1 in the course of the third quarter.
+Advanced students can reach level B2/C1 (GER) and take the TestDaF or telc C1 Hochschule examination.

 |Government tests B1 or B2||TBA|